audiobookshelf/audiobookshelf-api-docs/source/includes/_libraries.md

 Parameter | Type | Description
 --------- | ---- | -----------
-`coverAspectRatio` | Integer | Whether or not the library should use square book covers.
+`coverAspectRatio` | Integer | Whether the library should use square book covers.
 Must be `0` (for false) or `1` (for true).
-`disableWatcher` | Boolean | Whether or not to disable the folder watcher for the library.
+`disableWatcher` | Boolean | Whether to disable the folder watcher for the library.
-`skipMatchingMediaWithAsin` | Boolean | Whether or not to skip matching books that already have an ASIN.
+`skipMatchingMediaWithAsin` | Boolean | Whether to skip matching books that already have an ASIN.
-`skipMatchingMediaWithIsbn` | Boolean | Whether or not to skip matching books that already have an ISBN.
+`skipMatchingMediaWithIsbn` | Boolean | Whether to skip matching books that already have an ISBN.
 `autoScanCronExpression` | String or null | The [cron expression](https://en.wikipedia.org/wiki/Cron#CRON_expression) for when to automatically scan the library folders.
 If `null`, automatic scanning will be disabled.

 <aside class="notice">When updating folders you must pass in the full array of folders.
 Any missing folders from the array will be removed.
 New folders must not have an <code>id</code> set because this will be set automatically.</aside>